MahsaPaknezhad/ImageToText_Similarity/README.md

 - ```image_captions.jpg```: This figure visualises each image-caption pair and their measured similarity.
 - ```similarity_matrix.jpg```: This figure shows similarity between all possible image-caption pairs in the input CSV file.

-The figures are provided below for the reader's conveniece.
+These figures are provided below for the reader's conveniece.
+The first figure shows each image, its corresponding caption and the measured cosine similarity between the pair.

 ![ImageCaptionPairs](assets/image_captions.jpg)

+The second image displays the calculated cosine similarity metric among all potential pairs of images and captions contained within the input CSV file.

 ![SimilarityMatrix](assets/similarity_matrix.jpg)